Package Leaflet: Information for the User

 Take Sinemet Plus as prescribed.
 If you forget to take a tablet, take it as soon as you remember.
 However, if it is almost time for the next dose, do not take the missed dose and wait until the next dose.

-The most common side effects are: abnormal movements including tremors or spasms (which may or may not resemble your Parkinson's symptoms) and nausea.
+The most common side effects are: abnormal movements, including muscle twitches or spasms (which may or may not resemble your Parkinson's symptoms), and nausea.

-Cases of compulsive gambling and excessive sexual desire have been described for medicines that increase the action in the body of a chemical called dopamine, including Sinemet Plus.
+Cases of gambling addiction and increased sexual desire have been reported for medicines that increase the action of a chemical substance called dopamine in the body, including Sinemet Plus.

 You may experience the following side effects:

-Inform your doctor if you experience any of these behaviors as they will seek to control or reduce your symptoms.
+Tell your doctor if you experience any of these behaviors, as they will seek to control or reduce the symptoms.

 Other possible side effects are: